Rules of the Day

 Read: Sections 9.5 - 9.9.

-Take the Daily Quiz 17 before 10 PM tomorrow.
+Take the Daily Quiz 18 before 10 PM tomorrow.
 Click here to access the quiz.
 These quizzes are designed to review the important material from today's lecture.
-Together, they will count as 5% of your final grade.

-There is no Aktive learning homework this week.The Gradescope homework is challenging and I would like you to focus on it.
+There is no Aktive learning homework due on November 5th.The Gradescope homework is challenging and I would like you to focus on it.